Frances Simpson Stevens

 Frances Simpson Stevens (1894 – July 18, 1976) was an American painter, who is best remembered as one of the few Americans to directly participate in the Futurist Movement.
 Stevens was also one of the artists who exhibited at the landmark show Armory Show in New York City.
 The show included her oil painting Roof tops of Madrid ($200).

 Early life

 Stevens was born and grew up in Chicago, Illinois.
-Her mother, Ellen Welles Stevens, could trace their ancestry back to 12th century England and passed down a lifetime "fascination with lineage."
+Her mother, Ellen Welles Stevens, could trace her ancestry back to 12th century England and passed down a lifetime "fascination with lineage."
 She was a descendant of Thomas Welles, the first Governor of the Colony of Connecticut.

 She graduated from Dana Hall School in Wellesley, Massachusetts, and moved to New York City.
 In 1912 she attended a summer painting class taught by Robert Henri in Spain.
 It was there that she painted The roof tops of Madrid, the painting that she would exhibit a year later in the Armory Show, introducing America and Stevens into the concept of modern art.